Till debt do us part: Wedding costs skyrocket - NewsBreak

 Till debt do us part: Wedding costs skyrocket

-( NewsNation ) — A total of 2.5 million couples are expected to wed this year, according to The Wedding Report — a number not seen in four decades.
+( NewsNation ) — A total of 2.5 million couples are expected to wed this year — a number not seen in four decades.

-Thats five weddings this year to which an average guest will be invited.

 A cause for joy, yes, but for some, inflation has made those invitations feel less celebratory and more like a bill.